 Argyle Waterfalls in Tobago

 A popular swimming destination, Argyle Falls is a multi-tiered waterfall, which can be reached by taking a short hike into the forests of Scarborough.
 For about T$30, a tour guide will take you to the falls, pointing out the interesting flora and fauna in the area.
 The water cascades into three small bathing pools, each flowing one into the other.
-If you can swing it, you should go when it’s sunny—not only will the hiking paths have less mud (and therefore be less slippery) but the rainbows from the falls’ spray will be breathtaking!
+If you can swing it, you should go when it’s sunny.
+Not only will the hiking paths have less mud (and therefore be less slippery) but the rainbows from the falls’ spray are breathtaking!